tianzehu/PA-and-Section-Writeups/PA3-ExhaustingPastries-Writeup/README.md

 Decomposition
 * Should just use static methods in the single PA3Main class.

-* Use a single file.
-This should be a small program (<200 lines).
+* Use a single file: PA3Main.java

 * Each static method should be less than 30 lines.

 * Make things as simple as possible.
-  * Avoid nested loops.
   * Avoid nesting conditionals.
   * Avoid too many levels of user-defined methods calling other user-defined methods.